 - More than 5 million veterans receive disability benefits, with 2 million being women.

 - In 2018, veterans were involved in at least one general war.

-How to celebrate
+How to take part

-When is Veterans Day celebrated in 2022?
+When is Veterans Day celebrated in 2023?

 Veterans Day is observed on November 11 each year.